Kaczmarz-type inner-iteration preconditioned flexible GMRES methods for consistent linear systems: Numerical experiments

-In Figure~\ref{fig:1}, we plot the relative residual norm ${{{{\left\| {{{r}_k}} \right\|}_2}}}/{{{{\left\| b \right\|}_2}}}$ versus total number of inner iterations and CPU time in seconds for the matrix RANDL6T.
-The figure shows that F-AB-GMRES preconditioned by the GRK inner iterations is best among all the methods regarding the total number of inner iterations, and the GK inner iterations is the fastest among all the methods regarding CPU time.
-These results are in accordance with Table~\ref{tab:2}.
+In Figure~\ref{fig:fullrank_under}, we plot the relative residual norm ${{{{\left\| {{{\boldsymbol{r}}_k}} \right\|}_2}}}/{{{{\left\| \boldsymbol{b} \right\|}_2}}}$ versus the total number of inner iterations and CPU time in seconds for the matrix photogrammetry2T.
+Figure~\ref{fig:fullrank_under} shows that F-AB-GMRES preconditioned by the GRK inner iterations is best among all the methods when comparing the total number of inner iterations, and the GK inner iterations is best among all the methods regarding the CPU time for the matrix photogrammetry2T.
+These results are in accordance with Table~\ref{tab:fullrank_under}.

 Table~\ref{tab:3} shows that F-AB-GMRES preconditioned by the GK inner iterations is also the fastest among all the methods for the rank-deficient matrices Maragal$\_$3T, Maragal$\_$4T and Maragal$\_$5T.